flow-typed/flow-typed/CONTRIBUTING.md

 **So why don't I do that for importing other libdefs?**

-Because it just don't work, sorry.
+Because it just doesn't work, sorry.
 You might think this is possible, but it isn't:

 ```js
 declare module 'koa-router' {